 Preparation:

-- Cook oat flakes with plant-based milk.
+- Cook oats with plant-based milk.

 - Add fresh or frozen berries.

-- Sprinkle with chopped almonds.
+- Sprinkle with chopped almonds on top.

 Vegan Buddha Bowl